 Finally, mindfulness is the practice of being present in the moment.
 This is beneficial for all people, but especially for caregivers.

 Often, you might find yourself worrying about the future of your loved one.
-By remaining present, you can continue to take the best possible care of them and alleviate unnecessary anxiety as well.
+By staying present, you can continue to provide the best possible care and reduce unnecessary anxiety.

 Practice mindfulness by taking a few minutes each day to focus on your breath and be present in the moment.